President: 11 babies killed in fire at Senegalese hospital | Health

 "To their mothers and families, I express my deepest sympathy," Sall tweeted late on Wednesday.

-The tragedy at the Mame Abdou Aziz Sy Dabakh Hospital in Tivaouane was blamed on an electrical short circuit, Mayor Demba Diop said.
+The fire was blamed on an electrical short circuit at the Abdoul Aziz Sy Dabakh Hospital in Tivaouane, a town 120 kilometers northeast of the capital, Dakar, Mayor Demba Diop said.

+Interior Minister Antoine Diome announced that authorities would be opening an investigation into the condition of the hospital's facilities as well as other health care centers, Senegalese media reported.

 The deadly fire comes a year after four other newborns died in a hospital fire in Linguere in northern Senegal.